A comprehensive list of eligible and ineligible expenses

 Vasectomy - Medical expenses related to a vasectomy or vasectomy reversal are reimbursable.

 Vent cleaning - Expenses paid for the cleaning of your home's vent system are reimbursable.
-Member's explanation of necessity is required.
+Medical diagnosis is required.

 Vision care - Optometric services and medical expenses for eyeglasses and contact lenses needed for medical reasons are reimbursable.
 Eye exams and expenses for contact lens solutions are also reimbursable.
 However, premiums for contact lens replacement insurance are not reimbursable.
 See Radial keratotomy and Lasik eye surgery.